alrojo/tensorflow-tutorial/README.md

 ## Credits

-Exercises 1, 2, 3 and 5 have been inspired by the lasagne code of [skaae](https://github.com/skaae), [casperkaae](https://github.com/casperkaae) and [larsmaaloee](https://github.com/larsmaaloee) at the Technical University of Denmark [Nvidia Summer Camp](https://github.com/DeepLearningDTU/nvidia_deep_learning_summercamp_2016) and [02456 deep learning](https://github.com/DeepLearningDTU/02456-deep-learning).
+Labs 1, 2, 3 and 5 have been inspired by the lasagne code of [skaae](https://github.com/skaae), [casperkaae](https://github.com/casperkaae) and [larsmaaloee](https://github.com/larsmaaloee).
+Original labs can be found at [Nvidia Summer Camp](https://github.com/DeepLearningDTU/nvidia_deep_learning_summercamp_2016) and [02456 deep learning](https://github.com/DeepLearningDTU/02456-deep-learning).

+Thanks to professor [Ole Winther](http://cogsys.imm.dtu.dk/staff/winther/) for sponsoring the labs.